tq303/interlace/readme.md

 Currently for the web application there needs to be the following.

-- addition of LED strips to node object
-- addition of functionality to animate the LED strips
 - create animations
 - further alter the node class to have communciation functionality
-- add node functionality to find surrounding nodes
 - send and recieve basic animation trigger data between nodes
-- create mouse over interaction to trigger the animations
+- create mouse over interaction to trigger the animationss

+## Node

+This is a combination of Lua and C code which powers a nodeMCU board.